-Officer O'Connell was waked at his residence located at 1237 West 13th Street and his funeral mass was held in Requiem at Holy Family Church located at 1019 South May Street.
+Officer O’Connell was waked at his residence located at 1237 West 13th Street.
+His funeral mass was held in Requiem at Holy Family Church located at 1019 South May Street.
 He was laid to rest on November 22, 1911 in Mount Olivet Catholic Cemetery, 2755 West 111th Street, Chicago, Illinois.

 Patrolman John O’Connell, born June 14, 1878, received his Probationary Appointment to the Chicago Police Department on March 23, 1906.